Transitioning at Work

 These Guidelines provide information for employees who are transitioning, as well as for their co-workers, managers and others in their professional network.
 The Guidelines are flexible enough to support customizing to the specific circumstances of the individual employee, yet specific enough to provide a consistent framework.
 Additional resources are located in the Appendices.

 Any employee considering transitioning at work is encouraged to review these Guidelines and contact the University's Transition Coordinator, who is available to assist the employee as needed with such issues as navigating the workplace environment, making any changes to University documents, answering questions about health benefits, and any other administrative or social matter.
 This can include, when appropriate, facilitating support from senior management – which sends a strong message of respect to the individual as well as for diversity and inclusion generally, and sets the tone regarding expectations from staff – and arranging for educational touchpoints for others within the individual's network.
-The Transition Coordinator is a professional staff member in the Office of Equality and Diversity.
+The Transition Coordinator is a professional staff member in the Office for Institutional Equity and Inclusive Culture.
 Please call 215.895.1405 or email email@example.com in order to connect with the Transition Coordinator.
 These communications will be private.

 Preliminarily, transitioning is the process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
 Transitioning can be social, such as telling people about your gender identity; using a different name and pronouns; and/or changing your gender expression (including clothing, mannerisms, etc.).
 Not every individual takes the same steps, or all at once (for example, transitioning socially with friends, but not family, or at work, etc.).